Morfly/kotlin-algorithms/README.md

 # Kotlin Algorithms and Data Structures
-This repository includes a collection of common algorithms, data structures and also LeetCode problems implemented in Kotlin language.
+This repository includes a collection of common algorithms, data structures and solutions for LeetCode problems implemented in Kotlin language.

 ## Project structure